Edge reconstruction of the Ihara zeta function: Reconstruction of the Perron-Frobenius eigenvector of

 The result follows from Perron-Frobenius theory for non-negative matrices (see, e.g., section 8.3 in \cite{Meyer}), as follows.
-Formula (\ref{Tss}) implies an equivalence between left and right eigenvectors for $T$, as follows: Therefore, the Ces\`aro averages of $T$ give where $\mathbf{p}$ is the Perron-Frobenius eigenvector of $T$, normalized by $\langle \mathbf{p}, \mathbf{p} \rangle = \mathbf{p}^{\intercal} J \mathbf{p} = 1$, i.e.,
+Since $T$ is a non-negative irreducible matrix (cf.\ \ref{pfnot}), the so-called Ces\`aro averages of $T$, defined as the left hand side in Equation (\ref{Cesa}), are given by